bmmidei/CancerDetection/README.md

 # CancerDetection
 This repo is a development space for the Kaggle Competition on cancer detection.
+The goal is to identify metastatic cancer in images of digital pathology scans.
+Our methodology is to use a 3-layer convolutional neural network with a binary output to classify these images.

 More information on the competition can be found [here](https://www.kaggle.com/c/histopathologic-cancer-detection/)

 ## Results
+We were able to achieve an ROC score of 0.82.
+This score does not place us in the top percentage of competition entrants.
+However, as TensorFlow users, our goal was to learn some of the nuances of PyTorch implementations of neural networks.
+To this end, we have succeeded.

 ## Reproducing Results